-- XI.
+- XII.
 Overload Pay: Full time faculty members are responsible for submitting the Faculty Load/Overload form (Appendix C) by the fourth week of each semester/term.
-Faculty load is determined by the dean and provost, and also by ACBSP guidelines.
+Faculty load is determined by the Dean and Provost, and also by ACBSP guidelines.
 These guidelines specify that a professor may not teach more than 10 classes per year unless under special circumstances.
-Full time faculty should not accept teaching assignments within the University without first consulting with the Dean or their Chair. - XII.
-Parking: For on-campus parking, please park in the parking structure located off of Bonnie Brae Street.
-You can request a free faculty parking sticker from security via the portal then pick up at switchboard (first floor of Addison Hall). - XIII.
-Peer Review: The College's Peer Review guidelines can be found on the portal in the repository. - XIV.
+Full-time faculty should not accept teaching assignments within the University without first consulting with the Dean.
+Independent and Directed Studies must first be approved by the respective Chair prior to faculty providing approval to students. - XIII.
+Parking: Please park in the parking structure located off of Bonnie Brae Street.
+You can request a free faculty parking sticker from Campus Safety via the Portal, and then pick up at the campus Switchboard (first floor of Addison Hall). - XIV.
+Peer Review: The College's Peer Review guidelines can be found on the Portal in the repository. - XV.
 Scholarly Activity Expectations: can be found in the COB's Peer Review document on the portal in the repository.